andreipfeiffer/css-in-js/README.md

   - ❌ `.css` file extraction
   - ✅ `<style>` tag injection

-- 📈 __Higher Learning curve__: because you have to learn the API, get used to using the styled wrapper components, and basically a new way to manage your styles
+- 📈 __Higher Learning curve__: we have to learn the API, get used to using the `styled` wrapper components, and basically get used to a new way to manage our styles

 <br />

 #### Worth mentioning observations

 - 🧐 the `css` prop is mentioned in the API docs, but there are no usage examples
-- 🤓 need to split static & dynamic styles, otherwise it will render duplicate output
+- 🤓 we need to split static & dynamic styles, otherwise it will render duplicate output
 - 😕 bundles nested styles even if they are not used in component
-- 😵 you can mix Tagged Templates with Styled Objects, which could lead to convoluted and different syntax for each approach (kebab vs camel, EOL character, quotes, interpolation, etc)
+- 😵 we can mix Tagged Templates with Styled Objects, which could lead to convoluted and different syntax for each approach (kebab vs camel, EOL character, quotes, interpolation, etc)
-- 🥴 some more complex syntax appears to be a bit cumbersome to get it right (mixing animations, with Styled Objects, dynamic styles based on `Props` variations, etc)
+- 🥴 some more complex syntax appears to be a bit cumbersome to get right (mixing animations with Styled Objects, dynamic styles based on `Props` variations, etc)
 - 🤫 for user input styles, it generates a new class name for each update, but it does NOT remove the old ones, appending indefinitely to the DOM

 <br />

 #### Conclusions

 Styled components offers a novel approach to styling components using the `styled` method which creates a new component including the defined styles.
-You don't feel like writting CSS, so coming from CSS Modules you'll have to learn a new, more programatic way, to define styles.
-Because it allows both `string` and `object` syntax, it's a pretty flexibile solution both for migrating your existing styles, and for starting from scratch.
-Also, the maintainers did a pretty good job so far keeping up with most of the innovations in this field.
+You don't feel like writting CSS, so coming from CSS Modules we'll have to learn a new, more programatic way, to define styles.
+Because it allows both `string` and `object` syntax, it's a pretty flexibile solution both for migrating our existing styles, and for starting a project from scratch.
+Also, the maintainers did a pretty good job keeping up with most of the innovations in this field.

-But before adopting it, you must be aware that it comes with a certain cost for your bundle size.
+However before adopting it, we must be aware that it comes with a certain cost for our bundle size.

 <br />